 When people think of paid assassins and contract killings, they tend to imagine Mafia hitmen and political intrigue, not jealous mothers and jilted lovers.
 There are, however, some people who feel their personal health, wealth and happiness can only be achieved by the murder of another.
 These would-be perpetrators often fail to achieve their deadly aim, revealing their nefarious plans to undercover police officers or citizens-turned-informants.

-"Murder for Hire,” a new show airing Sundays at 7/6c on Oxygen, covers some of these fascinating contract killing cases.
+"Murder for Hire,” now streaming on Oxygen, covers some of these fascinating contract killing cases.
 Featuring in-depth interviews and hidden camera footage, "Murder for Hire" reveals how everyday criminals negotiated their hits and gave instructions for how they wanted the slayings to go down.

 Before you dive into the series, catch up on five of the most shocking murder-for-hire cases of all time: